MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 **Azure Functions**

-- In most cases Azure Functions do not require additional code to call external services or to enable external events trigger function execution since these can be achieved with Azure Function [Bindings](/azure/azure-functions/functions-triggers-bindings).
+- In most cases Azure Functions don't require additional code to call external services or to enable external events trigger function execution since these can be achieved with Azure Function [Bindings](/azure/azure-functions/functions-triggers-bindings).
   - Azure Functions supports multiple triggers, such as the HTTP trigger, and bindings for Azure Services, such as Azure Cosmos DB, Azure Service Bus and Azure Blob Storage.

 - There are 3 [hosting plans](/azure/azure-functions/functions-scale) available for Azure Functions:
   - *Consumption* is the fully serverless pay-per-use option, with instances dynamically added and removed based on the number of incoming events; underlying compute resources are charged only when running.
   - *Premium* uses a Premium SKU App Service plan to host functions and allows the configuration of compute instance size.
-Additionally, it is possible to set up a number of pre-warmed instances to eliminate cold starts.
+Additionally, it'spossible to set up a number of pre-warmed instances to eliminate cold starts.
     - There will always be at least one billed instance in the Premium plan.
-  - *Dedicated* is the least serverless option as it is tied to a provisioned App Service plan or App Service Environment.
+  - *Dedicated* is the least serverless option as it'stied to a provisioned App Service plan or App Service Environment.
 Autoscale can be enabled, but scale operations are slower than with the Consumption and Premium plans.

 - Fully serverless hosting options, which help optimize costs by de-provisioning allocated resources when workloads are not running, may incur "cold start" delays, especially for applications comprised of many files, such as Node.js or PHP applications.